Editor's note

 Sources and numbers behind these claims

-Dementia in Europe: Germany has 1.8 million people living with dementia (2021), projected to reach 2.8-3.0 million by 2055-2070 (Alzheimer Demenz in Deutschland, PMC 2025).
-Across the EU27, approximately 9.1 million people are affected, expected to rise 58-64% by 2050 (Alzheimer Europe).
-Germany's nursing staff deficit is projected at around 500,000 unfilled positions by 2030 (Bertelsmann Pflegereport 2030; Prognos 2015).
-The Federal Statistical Office projects a gap of 280,000 to 690,000 nursing workers by 2049 depending on scenario (Destatis Pflegekräftevorausberechnung).
-Around 40% of nursing staff in care homes and ambulatory services are 50 years or older (Destatis, 2021).
+Dementia in Germany: 1.8 million people are currently living with dementia, projected to reach 2.8–3.0 million by 2055–2070 (Alzheimer Demenz in Deutschland, PMC 2025).
+Germany's nursing staff deficit is projected at around 500,000 unfilled positions by 2030 (Bertelsmann Pflegereport 2030); the Federal Statistical Office estimates a gap of 280,000–690,000 by 2049 depending on scenario (Destatis Pflegekräftevorausberechnung).
 Only 12.3% of music therapists worldwide work in geriatric settings (AMTA Workforce Analysis, 2021).

 Automotive in-car audio and infotainment: $23-32 billion (2025), projected $36-76 billion by 2030-2035 depending on source and scope (Mordor Intelligence; MarketsandMarkets; Precedence Research).
 Sound is a core brand differentiator.
 Even if adaptive sound captures 5-10% of in-car audio budgets, the segment is substantial.